 To enter sold properties as comps

-If the property is under contract at the time the CO is issued then the property may be either: (1) entered as a new listing and immediately updated to under contract status, or (2) entered for comparable purposes after it closes (see Canopy MLS Rules and Regulations, Section 3.6).
+New Construction sales may be either: (1) entered as a new listing and immediately updated to under contract status within two (2) business days after the "Effective Date" as defined in the purchase agreement, or as otherwise determined under applicable state law; or (2) entered as a New Construction Listing Agent Comp Sale for comparable purposes after it closes (see Canopy MLS Rules and Regulations, Section 3.6).
 If the listing brokerage does not input a New Construction Listing Agent Comp Sale within five (5) business days after the closing, then the selling agent has five (5) business days to input a Selling Agent Comp Sale, and the listing brokerage will receive no credit for the sale.

 If a Selling Agent Comp Sale is submitted to Canopy MLS and there is a concern from the Listing Brokerage or Seller, MLS staff can remove the name of the builder and add a statement to the MLS Staff Remarks explaining the concern about use of the data as a Comp Sale.